aaronsaray/aaronsaray.com/_posts/2009-01-21-html-5-and-me-draft-10-thoughts.markdown

   * Cool things that were removed: attributes align, alink, link,text,vlink,background,bgcolor, etc... all of that CSS based items.
 The only thing that I have to work on myself is the size attribute which is now missing.
 I used to use it to determine how many chars would display.
 Need to use css width instead - which I SHOULD have been doing anyway!

-  * Other API's that are introduced include persistent storage, dragable items and registering for specific protocols for a web based application.
-This will be cool to see how these are implemented beside things like gears and the dragable libraries already in JS.
+  * Other API's that are introduced include persistent storage, draggable items and registering for specific protocols for a web based application.
+This will be cool to see how these are implemented beside things like gears and the draggable libraries already in JS.

   * Another real cool thing - the getElementsByClassName() access for DOM based languages is now added.